 Do I need to pay the moving company if my move gets cancelled due to COVID-19?

-Not necessarily, talk to you moving company.
-If the moving company cancels your appointment you won’t be charged and will not have to bear the cost of the move.
+Not necessarily, talk to your moving company.
+If the moving company cancels your appointment, you won’t be charged and will not have to bear the cost of the move.
 Many companies are trying to keep customers happy while also juggling their everyday operations in increased restrictions due to Corona.

 Where can I store my items if my move gets postponed?